Halleyscomet0855/nvim-config/README.md

 # Halley's nvim config

 ## Introduction
 Hello!
 This is an old verion of my neovim config that I've left very barren.
 I've since created a new config that is bundled with my dotfiles (which are private).
 Still, I hope it can give a little glimpse into how I approach projects!
+Sidenote: This is a pretty old config that emerged when I first started learning how to program, so it may look messy.
+I'd like to think that I can program a bit better now, but who knows.

 ## The Basics
 This config follows a modularized process; where each plugin gets its own file.
 All of these